-- a.
-All students in kindergarten through grade five will receive daily recess period of at least 20 minutes on days that do not include a delayed opening, or early dismissal. - b.
-The recess period shall be held outdoors, if feasible. - c.
-A student shall not be denied recess for any reason.
+- 1. All students in kindergarten through grade five will receive daily recess period of at least 20 minutes on days that do not include a delayed opening, or early dismissal. - 2.
+The recess period shall be held outdoors, if feasible.